 There are several things that parents can do to help keep their teenagers safe behind the wheel.
 We'd like to highlight a few of them.

-- Coach Your Son or Daughter.
-You should "coach" your teenage driver.
-Talk openly and frankly with him or her in order to determine his or her attitude about being behind the wheel.
+- Coach Your Child.
+You should coach your teenage driver.
+Talk openly and frankly with your teen in order to determine their attitude about being behind the wheel.
 Work with your teen to set ground rules, such as the number of people allowed in the car, where the car may be taken, and curfew.

 - Have an Open Discussion About Driving Under the Influence.
 While no one wants to think about the possibility of their teenager drinking and driving--or being in a car with an impaired friend at the wheel--we need to be realistic.
 History has shown that teenagers will experiment with alcohol.
 You should make it clear to your teen that driving after drinking is not acceptable.
-However, if they ever do drink, or are in a car with someone else who is impaired, make it clear to your teen that he or she can call you at any time of the day or night and that you will come to get them--no questions asked.
+However, if they ever do drink, or are in a car with someone else who is impaired, make it clear to your teen that they can call you at any time of the day or night and that you will come and pick them up--no questions asked.